chenyang4278/cs180-marketplace/README.md

 - This class extends `PacketHandler` and handles logging in a user.
 - The client gives a username and password, and the handler checks whether they match what's in the database.
 If so, a new `Session` object is created, deleting any old ones associated with the user, and the session token is returned so the client's login can persist.
 - The handler is tested to ensure it correctly returns a session token and error packets where valid.
+### GetInboxUserHandlers.java
+- Ayden Cline
+- This class extends `PacketHandler` and handles getting a list of users in a users inbox.
+- The handler is tested to ensure it correctly returns a valid and accurate list of users.
 ### ImageUploadHandler
 - Ayden Cline
 - This class extends `PacketHandler` and handles image uploading.